Mamaril-Jeremy/Youtube-Engagement-Predictor/README.md

 - XGBoost
 - Neural Network (Keras)

-**Metric: Mean Absolute Error.** R-squared measure how much of the variance in the data was captured by the model.
-MAE is the average number of percentage points the prediction misses the true engagement rate by.
+**Metric 1: Mean Absolute Error.** MAE is the average number of percentage points the prediction misses the true engagement rate by.

+**Metric 2: R-squared.** R-squared measure how much of the variance in the data was captured by the model.

 ---